glip-gg/xtreme-gamblefi/README.md

 Since raw logs data are available publicly, anyone can also verify that the sequence of logs results in a particular outcome.
 We are also building a tool to view and analyse raw logs and their integrity.

-## Live Odds
+## Deposit & Odds

-Game Managers can decide to have live odds in their games.
+Game Managers can have live odds in their games.
 E.g at start of game, when there are 12 initial players, odds of Player 1 winning is X1, but after couple of mins, only 8 players remain in game, then odds should change to X2.

 Game managers are responsible for providing a `multiplier signature` to the users when users place a bet.
 Multiplier signature, is used to verify that the provided multiplier for a particular ingame user is valid.